 Interior design has taken on a multifaceted identity.
-As the interior design profession has gained in professional stature, charged with public safety and welfare, the designer is now seen as an integral member of professional teams alongside other professionals such as architects and engineers.
-This has placed increased pressures on schools to maintain exacting standards and accreditation with councils charged with ensuring the students meet certain criteria related to maintaining the knowledge and expertise needed for this demanding new role.
-The interior designer, as opposed to the interior decorator, not only creates human environments that enhance the function and quality of public and private spaces, but also the expression of human values by providing a context for human activity, improving the quality of life, increasing productivity, all while protecting the public’s health and safety.
+As the interior design profession has gained prominence and professional stature, charged with the execution of important public safety and welfare functions, the designer is recognized as an integral member of the professional team alongside architects and engineers.
+This development has placed increased pressure on schools to maintain exacting standards and accreditation with councils charged with ensuring the students meet certain criteria related to maintaining the knowledge and expertise required for this demanding new role.
+The interior designer not only creates human environments that enhance the function and quality of public and private spaces, but also the expression of human values – by providing a context for human activity, improving the quality of life, increasing productivity, all while protecting the public’s health and safety.

-The curriculum includes coursework that covers all aspects of professional interior design.
-A unique aspect of the program is that during the course of their studies, students of interior design and architecture join in classes that emphasize design fundamentals, building technology, and the history of architecture, thus introducing the close working partnership between the two professions.
-Advanced courses in interior design cover such topics as materials, perspective, color, computer-aided drawing (CAD), building codes, history of interior design, furniture design, lighting, business procedures, and special projects.
+The curriculum of the Interior Design program includes coursework that covers all aspects of professional interior design.
+Advanced courses in interior design cover such topics as materials, color, digital modeling and rendering, animation, CNC fabrication, 3D printing, BIM, computer-aided drawing (CAD), building codes, history of interior design and architecture, furniture design, lighting, business procedures, and special projects.
 There is a strong correlation between the different levels of courses.
 The curriculum is sequential, with the knowledge that the skills and design sensibilities gained at each level directly affect succeeding levels as students advance through the program.

-A special aspect of the program is that faculty members are often practicing professionals in the fields of interior design, architecture, and other related professions.
+A special aspect of the program is that many faculty members are practicing professionals in the fields of interior design, architecture, industrial design, graphics, and other related professions.
 This cross-disciplinary approach mirrors real-world interaction and relationships.
-As the professions of interior design and architecture cross-reference each other more and more, this becomes a critical and important distinction for both programs.
+As the professions of interior design and architecture reference each other more and more, this aspect becomes a critical and important distinction for both programs.

 Scholarship opportunities specifically for NYIT interior design students include the Brendalyn Stempel Scholarships (selected by the donor and available to students entering their fourth year of studies), and the ELF awards through the local ASID chapter and awarded through the department each year.
 In addition, our students have applied for and been recipients of the National Donghia Scholarships, IIDA, and NEWH scholarships.